sdmx-twg/sdmx-rest/doc/data.md

 </message:GenericData>
 ```

-- Retrieving a limited amount of observations using `firstNObservations` and `lastNObservations`:
+- Retrieve a limited amount of observations using `firstNObservations` and `lastNObservations`:

         https://ws-entry-point/data/dataflow/ECB/EXR/1.0.0/M.USD.EUR.SP00.A?lastNObservations=2

   Using the `firstNObservations` and/or `lastNObservations` parameters, it is possible to specify the **maximum number of observations** to be returned for each of the matching series, starting from the first observation (`firstNObservations`) or counting back from the most recent observation (`lastNObservations`).
 This can be useful for building an overview page, for example, where, for each indicator, you only display 2 values (the current one and the previous one).

-- Retrieving how a time series evolved over time using the `includeHistory` parameter:
+- Retrieve how a time series evolved over time using the `includeHistory` parameter:

         https://ws-entry-point/data/dataflow/ECB/EXR/1.0.0/M.USD.EUR.SP00.A?includeHistory=true